LeeT27/learningVerilog/README.md

 **Key Features / Learning Outcomes**
 - Simulated **(A AND B) OR C**
 - Initialized logic gate modules (`and_gate`, `or_gate`) with two input ports and one output
-- Created a top module to combine sub-modules with every input combination
+- Created a top module to combine sub-modules to create the corresponding gate logic
-- Configured a testbench to verify correct logic operation
+- Configured a testbench to verify each input combination `a`, `b`, and `c`
-- Learned to simulate Verilog code using **Icarus Verilog** and visualize waveforms with **GTKWave**.
+- Learned to simulate Verilog code using **Icarus Verilog** and visualize waveforms with **GTKWave**
-- Generated and analyzed waveform files (`.vcd`) to confirm truth table outputs\n
+- Generated and analyzed waveform files (`.vcd`) using the terminal to confirm truth table outputs

 ## [Project 2: 8-Bit Ripple Carry Adder](https://github.com/LeeT27/learningVerilog/tree/main/8-Bit%20Ripple%20Carry%20Adder%20(RCA)) (9/25/25)
 This project implements an 8-bit ripple carry adder that computes the sum of two 8-bit inputs, returning a 9-bit output (including carry-out).